newmedio/nm-gigya/README.md

 To get a user by its identifier.
 This will make life easier if you also follow the recommendations of the next section.

+### Creating a Gigya User

+All methods of creating Gigya users are terrible.
+Hopefully one of them will be fixed eventually.
+In the meantime, we've provided two, and hopefully one of them will work for you.
+As of right now, neither will get you a fully verified login.
+Sorry!

+ * `Gigya::User.create_gigya_user_through_notify_login(email, opts)` - this creates a user by first calling notifyLogin, initRegistration, and then tying them together through setAccountInfo.
+ * `Gigya::User.create_gigya_user_through_register(email, opts)` - this creates a user by calling initRegistration and register

 ## Storing Gigya Identifiers and Information

 We generally recommend *against* storing Gigya information in models.